SHOW SIDEBAR

 metal dial

-Some of them are highly decorative with gold plating and engraving.
+Some are highly decorative with gold plating and carvings.

 resin